 Disclosure: This post about five foods to try in China contains some affiliate links.
-When you make a purchase from one of these links, we may earn a small commission that helps to support this blog.
-Of course, this is at no extra cost to you.
-We only share products and services we have or would use ourselves.
+When you make a purchase from one of these links, we may earn a small commission.

 Chinese food is known to be one of the most comforting foods in the world.
 When I spent a couple of years in China as an ESL teacher, I learned a lot about Chinese culture and tasted the best food I think every single traveler should not miss.